aspose-total/Aspose.Total-Products/total/en/java/conversion/dotm-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTM to ODP via Java or Online App" h2="DOTM to ODP conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Developers often need to convert DOTM files to ODP programmatically.
+Fortunately, this process can be automated with the help of the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/).
+This library provides a simple and efficient way to render the conversion process.

+The first step is to load the DOTM file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This library allows you to read and write various document formats, including DOTM.
+After loading the file, you can convert it to HTML.

+The next step is to use the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation.
+This library provides a wide range of features for creating, editing, and converting presentations.
+You can use it to write the HTML content into the Presentation and save it as an ODP file.

-Often times developers have to convert DOTM file to ODP programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your DOTM file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as ODP.
+By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/), you can easily and quickly convert DOTM files to ODP programmatically.
+This library provides a simple and efficient way to render the conversion process.
+All you need to do is to load the DOTM file using [Aspose.Words for Java](https://products.aspose.com/words/java/), convert it to HTML, and then use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to write the HTML content into a new Presentation and save it as an ODP file.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}